twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

 {{- onepasswordDocument "uuid" -}}
 ```

+!!! note

-Note the extra `-` after the opening `{{` and before the closing `}}`.
-This
+    The extra `-` after the opening `{{` and before the closing `}}` instructs
-instructs the template language to remove any whitespace before and after the
+    the template language to remove any whitespace before and after the
     substitution.
 This removes any trailing newline added by your editor when
     saving the template.

 ## 1Password sign-in prompt